kenzaxtazi/gpframe/README.md

-A framework for applying GPs to real world data
+A guide for applying GPs to real world data